Scandar Copti

-Scandar Copti (اسكندر قبطي) is a Palestinian director, screenwriter, actor, and producer.
+Scandar Copti (اسكندر قبطي) (born 1975), also known as Iskandar Qubti, is a Palestinian director, screenwriter, actor, and producer.
 He is known for his feature films Ajami (2009) and Happy Holidays (2024).

 Early life and education

-Scandar Copti was born and raised in Jaffa.
+Scandar Copti was born in 1975 in Jaffa.
+His father is a carpenter, while his mother is a teacher, and was principal of the Jaffa Arab Democratic School.

-Copti received his B.Sc from the Faculty of Mechanical Engineering at the Technion – Israel Institute of Technology.
-He studied acting and directing at the Technion theater..
+Copti first studied mechanical engineering at the Technion – Israel Institute of Technology, where he was awarded a BA degree.

-Career
+Filmmaking career

+Copti first worked as a mechanical engineer, during which time he wrote, directed, and edited many short films of many times.

-Copti filmed a video piece, called The Truth, with Rabih Boukhari in 2003.
+In 2003 he filmed a video piece, called The Truth, with Rabih Boukhari.
 Two Palestinians from Jaffa visit non-touristy sites in the city, recounting the "history" of the place as if they were tour guides presents a series of contradictory dialogues between two men about fictitious stories surrounding several sites, in which they become sacred sites.
 Copti used the tension in the plot to speak and create a historical narrative as the focal point of this video piece.
 Copti and Boukhari raised questions about the here and now, the past, and the rewriting of the words so as to enable us to live with the sixty years, expropriated time, and one.
 According to Tal Ben Zvi, this video work brings up the issue of memory, remembrance, and forgetting, in Palestinian culture in general, and in the city of Jaffa in particular, but ironically this does not generate a meaningful, representative Palestinian national narrative.